Architecture of cathedrals and great churches: Cathedral

 A cathedral has a specific ecclesiastical role and administrative purpose as the seat of a bishop.
 The cathedral (ecclesia cathedralis) takes its name from the cathedra of the bishop, known as the episcopal throne.
 The word cathedral is sometimes mistakenly applied as a generic term for any very large and imposing church.

-The role of bishop as administrator of local clergy came into being in the 1st century.
+The role of bishop as an administrator of local clergy came into being in the 1st century.
 It was two hundred years before the first cathedral building was constructed in Rome.
 With the legalizing of Christianity in 313 by the Emperor Constantine I, churches were built rapidly.
 Five very large churches were founded in Rome and, though much altered or rebuilt, still exist today, including the cathedral church of Rome, St John on the Lateran Hill and the papal St Peter's Basilica on the Vatican Hill, now the Vatican City.

 The architectural form which cathedrals took was largely dependent upon their ritual function as the seat of a bishop.
 Cathedrals are places where, in common with other Christian churches, the Eucharist is celebrated, the Bible is read, the liturgy is said or sung, prayers are offered and sermons are preached.
 But in a cathedral, among denominations with episcopalian church governance, these things are done with a greater amount of elaboration, pageantry and procession than in lesser churches.
 This elaboration is particularly present during important liturgical rites performed by a bishop, such as confirmation and ordination.
 In areas with a state religion or an established church a cathedral is often the site of rituals associated with local or national government, the bishops performing the tasks of all sorts from the induction of a mayor to the coronation of a monarch.
 Some of these tasks are apparent in the form and fittings of particular cathedrals.

-Cathedrals are not always large buildings.
-It might be as small as Newport Cathedral, a late medieval parish church declared a cathedral in 1949.
-Frequently, the cathedral, along with some of the abbey churches, was the largest building in any region.
+Cathedrals are not always large buildings and there are no prerequisites in size, height, or capacity for cathedrals to serve as such beyond those required to be a typical church.
+A cathedral might be as small as the historic Newport Cathedral, a late medieval parish church declared a cathedral in 1949.
+That said, size, height, capacity, and architectural prominence are all categories in which most cathedrals excel (at least comparatively within the municipal context of each building).

-There were a number of reasons for this:
+There exist a number of practical reasons for this: